-Pioneer AVIC-W8500NEX — Wireless compatibility for Apple and Android fans alike
+Pioneer AVIC-W8600NEX — Wireless compatibility for Apple and Android fans alike

-What you need to know: Pioneer's newest navigation receiver sports a 7" capacitive touch display, perfect for controlling Android Auto and Apple CarPlay, which can both be employed wirelessly.
+What you need to know: Pioneer's AVIC-W8600NEX sports a 6.94" capacitive touch display, perfect for controlling Android Auto and Apple CarPlay, which can both be employed wirelessly.
 It also works with up to two cameras, including a dash cam.
 And it’s compatible with both SiriusXM satellite radio and the iDatalink Maestro module.

 Navigation features: Pioneer uses HERE guidance, which includes over 12 million points of interest and coverage across all 50 states, Puerto Rico, and Canada.
 Built-in real-time traffic updates keep you aware of possible delays, and spoken speed limit warnings help you stay on the right side of the law.